burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 7. Withdraw from Optional Garbage Collection

-Back in C++11, the Garbage Collection (GC) has been added into the Language.
+Back in C++11, the Garbage Collection (GC) was added into the Language.
 But:
 * Nobody knows about it
 * Nobody uses it